-American Standard HVAC Age Lookup by Serial Number
+American Standard HVAC Age Lookup Tool

 Decode your American Standard serial number to find the manufacturing date, system age, and maintenance recommendations.
 Free and instant.
 No account needed.